 The infrastructure of an organisation includes many standard components such as routers, firewalls, web, proxy and application servers, databases, and so on.
 If these components are not correctly configured and/or hardened, there is the possibility that third parties, using existing vulnerabilities, may cause damage in terms of availability, integrity and/or confidentiality.
 An infrastructure assessment identifies vulnerabilities in this category.
 During infrastructure assessment, Qbit often works from the outside to the inside.

-Our security assessment come in different flavours.
+Our security assessment comes in different flavours.
 To gain insight in the level of security of infrastructure components like system software, operating systems and/or firewalls Qbit carries out so called infrastructure assessments.
-Qbit not only assesses if the component has known vulnerabilities, is incorrectly configured and/or insufficiently hardened, also clear and practical recommendations are provided.
+Qbit assesses if the component has known vulnerabilities, is incorrectly configured and/or insufficiently hardened.
+Moreover, clear and practical recommendations are provided.
 For example, considering the network segmentation.

 The method used is based on the guidelines laid down in the Open Source Security Testing Methodology Manual